Wolfbatcat/ao3-rose-pine/readme.md

     ```
     `--txt-size-main` controls text size across the whole site (navigation, blurbs, forms, etc.), while `--txt-size-work` is just for the actual work content.
 Bump up the percentage to make text larger (like `110%` or `120%`) or decrease it for smaller text (like `90%`).
 Just be aware that going above 130% for `--txt-size-main` might cause some minor layout weirdness, though it'll still mostly work.

-    **Tip:** For an easier time changing fonts and font sizes, check out the [AO3: Site Wizard](https://greasyfork.org/en/scripts/550537-ao3-site-wizard) userscript—it works on both PC and mobile!

 - **Tag Colors:** Want to change up the tag colors?
 The variables are in the `TAG COLORS` section near the top of your theme file:
     ```css